BK-2-0-1/BK-2-0-1/README.md

 ### Hello there 👋

-My name is Alexander and I am a beginner full-stack web developer.
+My name is Alexander and I am a beginner self-taught full-stack web developer.

 ### What I am doing?
 <p>